 Understanding Zoom Video Communications's Unusual Options Activity

-Zoom Video Communications (NASDAQ:ZM) shares experienced unusual options activity on Monday.
-The stock price moved down to $351.53 following the option alert.
+Shares of Zoom Video Communications (NASDAQ:ZM) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $355.89.

 - Option Type: TRADE